musingstudio/pherephone/Notes.md

 This means that if we want to handle non ActivityPub requests to the same endpoint we have to return whether we did handle the request

+## The idea of parent and grandparent somehow doesn't feel right (at least for db.go)

+## The idea of <actor>.json and actor.json is confusing